Skip to main content

 Intention Feeds Intention.
 Of course, the intentionality carries beyond the recruitment phase; it permeates our program, our community and contributes to long-term impact.

 In addition to a sustained six-months curriculum (running from September to February), we tailor resources and mentorship to meet the specific needs of each startup, particularly those led by underrepresented founders.
 This intentional approach fosters a deeper sense of community, and we’re excited to continue creating an environment where startups can thrive together, learning from and supporting one another.
-We don’t just want our portfolio companies to survive; we want them to lead the way in creating a better, more sustainable world.
+We don’t want our portfolio companies to just survive, we want them to lead the way in creating a better, Nature Positive world.

 Maëlys Renaud,